outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - functions to identify/reduce solution space

       - FIG 6.
-Example of a problem-solving automation workflow, with a diagram.
+Example of a problem-solving automation workflow for a problem like 'find an optimal implemenation of an intersection', using the system/structure/concept interfaces.

           1. Problem definition: determine possible match between the problem system intersection object and the system conflict object.